How to get touch with us over the festive period

 Coutts Bank, Nigel Farage and Data Protection: What Does My Company Need to Know About Subject Access Requests?

-In July 2023 Nigel Farage’s bank accounts were closed by Coutts, a subsidiary of NatWest Banking Group, after an internal risk committee determined that his views on Brexit, LGBTQ+ rights and Net Zero “did not align” with the bank’s “values”.
+In July 2023 Nigel Farage’s bank accounts were closed by Coutts, a subsidiary of NatWest Banking Group after an internal risk committee determined that his views on Brexit, LGBTQ+ rights and Net Zero “did not align” with the bank’s “values”.

 The BBC had reported that his account was being closed because he no longer met the wealth threshold for Coutts but later apologised when it materialised that the then-head of the Group had leaked the incorrect information.
 Farage identified the real reason for the closures after submitting a Subject Access Request (‘SAR’).

-In today’s data-driven world the demand for transparency and control over personal information has reached new heights.
-With accelerating redundancies leading to a breakdown in employer-employee relationship and concerns over data being misused, there has been a 60% rise in SARs.
+In today’s data-driven world, the demand for transparency and control over personal information has reached new heights.
+With accelerating redundancies leading to a breakdown in employer-employee relationships and concerns over data being misused, there has been a 60% rise in SARs.
 However, these requests can pose a significant risk to employers including the threat of reputational damage.
 What is the right of access and what are your obligations?

 What is a SAR?

-A Subject Access Request ('SAR') is a right of access for an individual’s own personal data, as well as other supplementary information.
+A Subject Access Request ('SAR') is a right of access to an individual’s own personal data, as well as other supplementary information.
 A SAR is distinct from a Freedom of Information Act request which is for information held by a public authority.

 You don’t have to be a celebrity to submit a SAR.
 Any individual can submit a request to any organisation that processes – or they think processes – their personal data.